-The thermal hydrolysis process (THP) makes biosolid waste material or sludge more biodegradable, improving digestibility and the efficiency of subsequent sludge treatment processes.
+The thermal hydrolysis process makes biosolid waste material or sludge more biodegradable.
+It does this by improving the digestibility and efficiency of subsequent sludge treatment processes.
 The thickened sludge is heated up to between 150 and 165 degrees Celsius, at a pressure of around seven bars.
 The pressure is then rapidly released causing cells in the sludge to rupture.
 As a result of this, it makes the sludge more digestible to microbes.
 The process takes around thirty minutes.

 Thermal Hydrolysis Plant

-A thermal hydrolysis plant, such as the Veolia Bio Thelys system, processes all types of organic municipal and industrial sludge.
-The quality of the sludge is improved, the volume is reduced and biogas production from digestion is increased.
+A thermal hydrolysis plant, such as the Veolia Bio Thelys system, processes all types of organic municipal and industrial sludge and also grease in batch mode.
 The plant process breaks down the organic matter in the sludge making it more digestible for the microbes used in the anaerobic digester.
 Biogas derived from the digester can be used for renewable, green energy and the drier sludge cake can be recovered for agricultural use.

 Thermal hydrolysis provides many wastewater treatment benefits:

-- The resulting sludge cake presents lower odour levels
+- The sludge cake has lower odour levels.

-- Biosolids can be used as an effective and low-cost fertilizer
+- Biosolids produced are an effective and low-cost fertilizer.

-- Enhanced biogas production can be used for electricity production or grid injection
+- Excess biogas production can be used for sustainable electricity production or grid injection.

-- The reduced biosolid mass and volume decreases the cost of residuals management
+- As the biosolid mass and volume decreases, the residuals management cost is lower.